-- 2 Press a programmed HomeLink® button to operate a garage door. - 3 Within 1 minute of pressing the HomeLink[®] button, after the garage door operation has stopped, press the "Learn" or "Smart" button on the garage door opener motor.
-Within 5 seconds of the establishment of 2-way communication with the garage door opener, both garage door operation indicators in the vehicle will flash rapidly (green) and the light on the garage door opener motor will blink twice, indicating that 2-way communication is enabled.
+- 1 Press a programmed HomeLink® button to operate a garage door. - Within 1 minute of pressing the HomeLink® button, after the garage door operation has stopped, press the "learn" or "smart" button on the garage door opener motor.
+Within 5 seconds of the establishment of 2-way communication with the garage door opener, both garage door operation indicators in the vehicle will flash rapidly (green).